NirantK/awesome-project-ideas/README.md

 - Want to level up?
 Make a **Narendra Modi bot** by scrapping off his *Hindi* speeches from his [personal website](http://www.narendramodi.in).

 Check [mlm/blog](http://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/) for hints

+**Text Classification**
+- Can you classify the text of an e-mail message to decide who sent it?
+- A data set is available at [Enron Data](https://www.cs.cmu.edu/~./enron/)

 Forecasting
 ---------